aayushsingh7/UnCovered/README.md

-# UnCoveredAI - Because truth shouldn't be hard to find.
+# UnCovered - Because truth shouldn't be hard to find.

 **Stop misinformation in its tracks — three clicks, instant truth for anything you see on the web**